OpenBazaar/webrelay/docs/sending.md

 =========================
 This document explains how to send messages via the webrelay to a recipient on the OpenBazaar network.

-Before begining you will need to compile https://github.com/OpenBazaar/openbazaar-go/blob/master/pb/protos/message.proto to javascript.
+Before beginning you will need to compile https://github.com/OpenBazaar/openbazaar-go/blob/master/pb/protos/message.proto to javascript.

 The following are the steps needed to send a message: